BSkyB enters Arab TV fray with Abu Dhabi royal

 He also said Sky News Arabia could suffer from BSkyB's ties to Rupert Murdoch, whose News Corp - now embroiled in the British phone hacking scandal - holds a 39 percent stake in BSkyB.

-The broadcast magnate has a history of public pronouncements of support for Israel, at times characterising its conflict with Palestinians as a struggle against "terrorism".
+The broadcast magnate has a history of public pronouncements of support for Israel, at times characterizing its conflict with Palestinians as a struggle against "terrorism".

 "Murdoch is a very dirty word in the Arab world," AbuKhalil said.